mytarget-test-team/seismograph/docs/selenium_proxy.rst

 Web element list proxy
 ----------------------

-Web element list like base list in python but he have additional methods.
+Web element list like base list in python but it has additional methods.
 Let look at examples...